mcarr823/pi-tv-streamer/install/OS.md

 You can use other operating systems not based on Debian, but you'll need to figure out some parts of this guide for yourself.

+## Boot your OS

+After installing your OS of choice, please boot/reboot the device and run the newly installed OS.

+Proceed to the next step after you've booted the target device and logged in.

 ## Next Step

 Continue to [Flatpak setup](Flatpak.md)